sharynneazhar/blog/_posts/2018-01-31-designing-social-robots.md

 tags: [robotics, ai, psychology]
 ---

+| This blog is part of a series of work for my Human-Robot Interaction course at the University of Kansas.

 Last week, I briefly introduced the idea of human-robot interaction and its motivations.
 I mentioned a few different examples — i.e. Sophia, the iDog, Sonny — of what robot designers termed _socially interactive robots_.
 This week, let’s discuss more about the challenges in designing social robots.

 {% include image.html path="posts/SawyerAndPepper.png" path-detail="posts/SawyerAndPepper.png" alt="SawyerAndPepper" %}